 Fires when the player changes its volume

-is returned if this value is not available.
+returned if current player volume is not available.

 can be viewed here.